Installing R on Android via Termux

-Every now and then I’ll be away from home on the subway or something when I think about a quick function call I want to test in R, or a line of code I want to tweak.
+Now and then I’ll be away from home on the subway or something when I think about a quick function call I want to test in R, or a line of code I want to tweak.
 I have sometimes logged in to my RStudio Server instance, but the interface is next to impossible to use on a cell phone.
-Instead of access R from my phone, the solution was to access R on my phone.
+Instead of accessing R from my phone, the solution was to access R on my phone.
 The instructions here will help you get set up with an IDE-like R experience on Android.

 Step 1: Installing Termux

 Termux forms the basis of this little project.
 It is a terminal emulator for Android, with a Linux environment and package management tools.
 Get it on Google Play here.

 GitHub user its-pointless maintains a repository of packages for Termux, including the ones we’ll need to install R. Enter the commands below to add their repository to your Termux install.